mlcs/journalclub/README.md

-# journalclub
+# Journal Club of the Machine Leearning in Climate Science research group

-Info and resources related to the papers discussed in the MLCS Journal CLub
+This repo contains info and resources related to the papers and topics discussed in the MLCS Journal Club.